 Over the past five years we have invested a significant amount of capital in infrastructure and systems necessary to support our future growth and we expect to incur additional capital expenditures related to expansion of our infrastructure and systems in future periods.
-In fiscal 2013, we opened our second distribution center in Olive Branch, Mississippi and expanded our corporate headquarters to support our growth.
+In fiscal 2015, we invested in a new ERP and began the multi-year implementation of the ERP, which is designed to enhance functionality and provide timely information to the Company's management team related to the operation of the business.
 In June 2015, we opened a new distribution center in Pedricktown, New Jersey to support our anticipated growth.
-We occupy approximately 800,000 square feet in our Pedricktown, New Jersey distribution center and will expand to approximately one million square feet by 2019.
-We are planning to lease or build new distribution centers that will open in the Southeast in 2019, the Southwest in 2020, and the Midwest in 2021 to support our growth objectives.
-In fiscal 2015, we invested in a new ERP and began the multi-year implementation of the ERP, which is designed to enhance functionality and provide timely information to the Company's management team related to the operation of the business.
+We occupy approximately 1,000,000 square feet at this distribution center, having expanded from 800,000 square feet in September 2018.
 In September 2016, we signed a 15-year lease for a new corporate headquarters location in Philadelphia, Pennsylvania to accommodate our current and anticipated future growth.
 We currently occupy approximately 117,000 square feet of office space and will expand into approximately 50,000 square feet of additional office space by no later than 2020.
-In addition, the timing and amount of investments in our infrastructure and systems could affect the comparability of our results of operations in future periods.
+In March 2019, we completed the purchase of an approximately 700,000 square foot build-to-suit distribution center in Forsyth, Georgia for approximately \$42 million, for the land and building, to support our anticipated growth.
+We are planning to lease or build new distribution centers over the next few years to support our growth objectives.